rlilac/birdle-tutorial/README.md

 following the Flutter tutorial to build a birdle app (similar to wordle)

 valid guesses: 'aback', 'abase', 'abate', 'abbey', 'abbot', 'abhor', 'abide', 'abled', 'abode', 'abort'

+launched by using "flutter run -d chrome" at the root of local repo folder!